Bruno-Vdr/vssg/Doc/Pushing.md

 Push and Modify are two major commands of **vssg**.

-These commands must be launched from the topic's directory you want to update.
+These commands MUST be launched from the topic's directory you want to update.
 In order to use them both VSSG_PUSH_DIR and VSSG_IMG_PUSH_DIR must be set.

-vssg push Saturn.txt : Saturn.txt is the push_text_file. will load the push file from the directory pointed by VSSG_PUSH_DIR.
+vssg push **Saturn.txt** : Saturn.txt is the push_text_file.

+This command will load the push file from the directory pointed by VSSG_PUSH_DIR.
 Images (if any) referenced in the Saturn.txt file will be searched (copied) from the VSSG_IMG_PUSH_DIR path.
+(See [VSSG variables](EnvVars.md))

-An exemple of minimal push file:
+An example of minimal push file:

 ![image](pictures/min_push.png)

+These 4 lines must be present in that order in the push file.

 - **title**: mandatory, is the title of your push.
 - **link label**: optional, is the link to your push in push list of the topic.